sekoyo/lightgrid/NOTES.md

 - Clicking in row details selects closest parent cell.
 Don't change selection on item details clicks.
 - Only highlight column @ col reorder when pointermove happens
+- At certain widths, calced with is underlapping.
+Particularly noticeable with header on light theme.